Ynlay/100-days-of-code/log.md

 **Today's Progress**: Unlocked the javascript certificate from SoloLearn!
 Continued working on wikipedia viewer at codepen.io 		              for FreeCodeCamp.

+### Day 63: March 21

+**Today's Progress**: Not much coding today, started babysteps into PHP course from SoloLearn, signed up and looked up 		                 		       organizations for google summer code!

 ### DAYS SKIPPED SO FAR : 14